ofunkey/Tableau/README.md

 * What are the top 10 stations in the city for starting a journey?
-(Based on data, why do you hypothesize these are the top locations?)

 * What are the top 10 stations in the city for ending a journey?
-(Based on data, why?)

 ![Top_10_Start_and_End_Stations](Resources/Top_10_Start_and_End_Stations.JPG)